Anshu8879065/FlexCFD/README.md

 # FlexCFD

-FlexCFD is a modular C++ framework for the development of finite-difference and finite-volume solvers for partial differential equations, with a focus on **computational fluid dynamics (CFD)** and **shallow water equations (SWE)**.
+FlexCFD is a modular C++ framework for the development of finite-difference numerical solvers for partial differential equations, with a focus on **computational fluid dynamics (CFD)** and **shallow water equations (SWE)**.